 - 86. Spread rate risk exists for assets and liabilities whose values are sensitive to changes in credit spreads, which measures the extent of financial default risk.
-Bonds issued by or explicitly backed by: - (a) Governments; or - (b) supranational organisations listed in Schedule 7 are excluded from this stress.
+Bonds issued by or explicitly backed by: - (a) Governments; or are excluded from this stress.